Seteeri/Particle/doc/FAQ.md

 Plain text is convenient but does not scale.
 Extracting useful information through repeatedly parsing plain text becomes redundant and inefficient on larger scales (at tens or hundreds of thousands of pieces of information).
 In the case of Particle, the structured data are s-expressions so it is a relatively simple model to understand and parse; the Lisp implementation is also open-source.

-**Why not Emacs, org-mode, or ParEdit/Parinfer/Smartparens etc.?**
+**Why not Emacs, org-mode, or ParEdit et. al.?**

 Emacs is undoubtedly powerful but also difficult to evolve due to its aging codebase.
 It could be rewritten, however, the goals for such a project remain undefined which hampers initial development from starting.
-In addition, Emacs is centered around editing buffers of text, however, modern users have a need to incorporate other data types with non-linear structures.
+In addition, Emacs is centered around editing buffers of text, however, modern users have a need to incorporate other data types.

+To delve a little deeper into Emacs:

+Emacs development lacks thought into other user interfaces since text/CLI is believed to be the one and only solution to everything.
+Text has its own inflexibilities as indicated by the existence of other software.
+Unfortunately, it is assumed users coming to Emacs share the Unix mindset, which is become less and less the case, as the digital world continues to evolve.
+This results in the current OOB experience: defaults use unfamiliar terminology and unfamiliar key chords instead of shortcuts, and the learning curve is a vertical wall, which when combined, is an excellent way to ward off new users.

+Ultimately, users' learning is guided by their needs and their way into deeper features.
+The emacs default setup is akin to notepad, however, if users wanted a notepad application they would have already used one, which means the user will then attempt to enable additional features, which leads them to the vertical learning wall they must scale with no equipment and minimal visibility.

+For example, most text editors and IDEs use panes, often with a navigator of sorts on the left, a utility pane at the bottom, and a main content pane with tabs.
+If you take the initial Emacs experience and attempt to have the user setup a similar configuration, it requires learning an entire system at once due to the way it was designed.
+Most users think go to the settings, and enable plugins.
+However, in order to do this in Emacs, before doing anything, the user must navigate using key chords, which they are expected to have already memorized.

-**What about Evernote, OneNote, Notion etc.?**
+**What about note-taking apps like Evernote, OneNote, Notion etc.?**

+All existing applications build their data structure around the interface, which ultimately runs into limitations.
+Particle uses the opposite approach and builds the UI around the data structure.
+In addition, they are all lacking some fundamental features.

 [The Sad State of Personal Knowledgebases](https://marcusvorwaller.com/blog/2015/12/14/personal-knowledgebases/)